scrom-2511/scrom-2511/README.md

 **`Web2/Web3 Tech Enthusiast`**

 ## About Me
-Hi, I am Sahil aka **`scrom`** an 18yo dev from India, and I have a strong interest in creating my own complete web technologies.
+Hi, I am Sahil aka **`scrom`** an 18 yo full-stack dev from India, and I have a strong interest in creating my own complete web technologies.
 At the moment, I am learning about Web 3, blockchain technology, decentralized applications, and smart contracts.

 I enjoy studying and working with exciting new tools and frameworks that push the boundaries of what it is possible to do on the web.
 I want to be involved in creative pieces that merge creativity and technology, resulting in smooth digital experiences and the possibilities of decentralized systems.